 - Why do appraisers need the contract?

-- Appraisal are more than a value
+- Appraisals are more than a value

 - Arm's length & cash equivalency

+- Trend analysis consumer behavior

 - Repairs required when contract is as-is

+- As-is contracts don't trump loan protocols

 - But conventional doesn't require repairs!

 - What about multiple offers?

 - We assume the seller accepted the best offer

+- A factor of scarcity, addressed in various ways

 - Seller paid concessions

 - Did the seller concede?

 - Contracts above list price, often equal to the concessions

 - Financed closing costs not the same as concession

 - Why are comps adjusted for concessions when the subject includes concessions?

 - Appraiser's call

 - What's the big deal?

 - Adhering to definition of market value